taloc/data_wrangling/README.md

 # data_wrangling
 Udacity's data_wrangling project
+__ If you are a Udacity student, please don't plagiarize this work, reach out to your mentor, or ask me directly __

 The project objective is 2 fold:
 a) Gather, assess and clean a set of 3 datasets